Premala Sivaprakasapillai Sivasegaram

-Premala Sivaprakasapillai née Sivasegaram (born 22 April 1942) is a Sri Lankan engineer.
-She is regarded as the country’s first female engineer and the first female civil engineer.
+Premala Sivaprakasapillai Sivasegaram (née Sivaprakasapillai; பிரேமலா சிவப்பிரகாசபிள்ளை சிவசேகரம்; born 22 April 1942) is a Sri Lankan engineer.
+She is the country’s first female engineer and the first female civil engineer.
 She is also one of the prominent members of the Institution of Engineers, Sri Lanka.

 In March 2019, she was acknowledged as one of twelve female change-makers in Sri Lanka by the parliament, coinciding with International Women's Day.

-Biography
+Early life and education

+Premala Sivaprakasapillai was born on 22 April 1942 in Jaffna Fort in her maternal granduncle’s District Judge quarters.
 Her father Thambyapillai Sivaprakasapillai was an engineer who worked at the Colombo Port.
-Her family stayed in Colombo but was later forced to move back to their hometown, Jaffna, following the bombing on Colombo Port by the Japanese in 1942 on the eve of Easter Sunday.
-Sivasegaram was born on 22 April 1942 in Jaffna.
+Her family had lived in Colombo but were forced to move back to their hometown, Jaffna, following the bombing on Colombo Port by the Japanese in 1942 on the eve of Easter Sunday, just days before her birth.
+The family later returned to Colombo.
+She had two brothers who also became engineers and they all played with Meccano as children.
+Her mother had technical drawing skills and worked with her father to draw the plans for a house for the family.

+Sivasegaram received her education at the Ladies' College.
+She was one of the two girls who followed the mathematics stream in her batch.
+She then entered the engineering faculty at the University of Ceylon in 1960.
+In 1964 she graduated as the country’s first female engineering undergraduate and the first female engineer in Sri Lanka.
+After graduating she was appointed as an instructor in the engineering faculty at the university.
+Her family, particularly her father, were very supportive of her education and career, to the extent of discouraging her marriage until she had completed her education.